 Your Life and Career Experiences are a Value-Add

 Principals tell us all the time that they want teachers who bring rich life and career experience to the classroom.
-The goal of teaching isn’t to help kids be good at school– it’s to help kids succeed in the real-world, and your work in that real world informs your teaching and interactions with your students.
+The goal of teaching isn’t to help kids be good at school– it’s to help kids use their minds well and find success in the real-world, and your work in that real world informs your teaching and interactions with your students.
 Have you travelled?
 Had a career in the field in which you want to teach?
 Started your own business?
 Raised your own children?
 It’s a boon to schools when teachers have had experiences outside the microcosm of education.

 Have Some Experience with Kids

 If you have no experience working with students, you might want to consider gaining some experience before you commit to a certification program.
 Lots of school districts are experiencing substitute teacher shortages, so if you have some flexible time, try subbing.
 Other possibilities include after school programs, coaching, volunteering in a classroom, summer programs, tutoring, and mentoring.
 If your work prevents you from taking on any other responsibilities, consider at least taking a day or two off work to observe some classes.
 Reach out, and I’m happy to give you some suggestions or help make contact at a local school.

 Considering a career change naturally produces anxiety.
 However, with support and information, it’s doable, and possibly even advisable (see above section about joy).
 But don’t take our word for it.
 Drop us a line and we can put you in touch with other career changes who took the teaching plunge.
 Let us know what questions you have about this important decision, and we’re happy to respond.